populse/populse_mia/docs/source/installation/virtualisation_pre_req_windows10.rst

   - Execute it,
   - click 'next' then 'install' to install it

-Looking for XLaunch application icon, launch it
+Looking for XLaunch application icon, launch it.

 Configure it like the screenshots below: